-Let’s take a few minutes to explore the biomechanics and treatment of these dysfunctions.
 Proper cycling technique entails utilizing the entire pedal stroke.
-This involves not just pushing down with your quads and gluts but also pulling up which most often involves a lot of psoas action.
+This involves not just pushing down with your quads and glutes, but also pulling up, which most often involves a lot of psoas (and hamstring) action.
 According to Janda, one of the functional antagonists to the psoas is the opposite piriformis.
-If we have an overactive/facilitated psoas we will have a weak/inhibited opposite piriformis.
+If we have an overactive/facilitated psoas, we will have a weak/inhibited opposite piriformis.

 One of the functional jobs of the piriformis and gluteus medius is to eccentrically control the internal rotation energy going down the kinetic chain during gait.
 If we have weakness of these muscles, we wind up with too much internal rotation energy going down the lower extremity chain leading to breakdown of joints distal to the hip.

 Now, even though cycling is not largely considered a weight bearing activity, if your feet are clipped into your pedals you still have some ground reaction force from your pedals.
 The amount of internal rotation energy sent down the kinetic chain at the hip has to be absorbed by the conjunct external rotation of the joints distal to it.
 Energy cannot be created or destroyed, so if you do not absorb the internal rotation energy, you begin to get joint breakdown.

 Upon examination of these patients, they all had one thing in common–functional eccentric weakness of their hip external rotators, indicating that they had too much uncontrolled internal rotation force going down the kinetic chain.
 This excessive internal rotation force at the hip is potentially what was causing the knee and ankle pain.

 The treatment for weakness of the gluteus medius and piriformis is quite simple.
 Initially, you need to build strength, then follow it with endurance as most serious cyclists are riding 20 plus miles at a time.
 Here is a simple exercise progression: